Flea (musician): Unlimited Love, Return of the Dream Canteen and Honora (2020–present)

 In December 2019, the Red Hot Chili Peppers announced that guitarist John Frusciante would be returning to replace Josh Klinghoffer.
 The band then focused on preparations for making a new album, which they originally hoped to have released in 2020, along with performing on a few festival dates.
 The Chili Peppers began working on their twelfth studio album in the summer of 2020; however, due to the COVID-19 pandemic, there were delays in the writing and recording, with their 2020 tour dates being postponed until 2021.

 In August 2020, Flea appeared on two unreleased songs from River Phoenix's band Aleka's Attic to mark what would have been his 50th birthday.

 In the same month, Flea was featured playing bass on multiple tracks on the Bright Eyes studio album Down in the Weeds Where the World Once Was.

 In January 2021, it was announced that Flea and John Frusciante contributed a cover of "Not Great Men" to the upcoming tribute album to Gang of Four titled The Problem of Leisure: A Celebration of Andy Gill and Gang of Four.
 The double album was released on June 4, 2021.

 In October 2021, the Chili Peppers announced the dates for their 2022 world tour that began in June 2022 and will conclude in July 2024.
-The tour includes the band's first-ever headlining stadium shows in the United States in support of their twelfth and thirteenth studio albums, Unlimited Love and Return of the Dream Canteen, which were respectively released on April 1 and October 14, 2022.
+The tour includes the band's first-ever headlining stadium shows in the United States in support of their twelfth and thirteenth studio albums, Unlimited Love and Return of the Dream Canteen, which were released on April 1 and October 14, 2022, respectively.

-Flea along with Josh Klinghoffer and Chad Smith collaborated with Morrissey on his upcoming album Bonfire of Teenagers, which was supposed to be released in February 2023, but in December 2022 it was announced that its future is in limbo, as Capitol Records has decided not to release it.